nusCS2113-AY1920S1/website/admin/appendixE-gitHub.md

 1. **Clone** the fork to your Computer.
 1. _Recommended_: Set it up as an Intellij project.

 Note that some of our download scripts depend on the following folder paths.
-Please do not alter those paths in your project.
+Please set up the these paths in your project carefully.
 * `/src/main`
 * `/src/test`
 * `/docs`